Mac Moore/Lawrence Sports

 But Baldwin finally began to thaw out offensively, sparked by back-to-back treys from Wadel to quickly slice the Bulldogs’ deficit to 18-14.
 With just under a minute remaining in the first half, star forward Leo Schoenberger muscled his way to the rim for a tough score, handing Baldwin its first lead at 21-20.

-Carr, who entered the night averaging a shade under 19 points per game, was limited to two points at the half as Baldwin held a 24-23 edge.
+Carr, who entered the night averaging a shade under 19 points per game, was limited to two points at the half, as Baldwin held a 24-23 edge.

 Mac Moore/Lawrence Sports